Pennsylvania: Religion

 Pennsylvania, especially the Greater Pittsburgh area, has one of the largest communities of Presbyterians in the nation, the third-highest by percentage of population and the largest outright in membership as Protestant Christians.
 The American Presbyterian Church, with about 250,000 members and 1,011 congregations, is the largest Presbyterian denomination, and the Presbyterian Church in America is also significant, with 112 congregations and approximately 23,000 adherents; the EPC has around 50 congregations, including the ECO, according to 2010 estimates.
 The fourth-largest Protestant denomination, the United Church of Christ, has 180,000 members and 627 congregations in the state.
 The American Baptist Churches USA, also referred to as the Northern Baptist Convention is based in King of Prussia.

 Pennsylvania was the center state of the German Reformed denomination from the 1700s.
 Bethlehem is one of the headquarters of the Moravian Church in the U.S. Pennsylvania also has a very large Amish population, second only to Ohio among U.S. states.
 As of 2000, there was a total Amish population of 47,860 in Pennsylvania and an additional 146,416 Mennonites and 91,200 Brethren.
-The total Anabapist population including Bruderhof was 232,631, about two percent of the population.
+The total Anabaptist population including Bruderhof was 232,631, about two percent of the population.
 While Pennsylvania owes its existence to Quakers, and much of the historic character of Pennsylvania is ideologically rooted in the teachings of the Religious Society of Friends (as they are officially known), practicing Quakers are a small minority of about 10,000 adherents as of 2010.